thedarkboo/twitch-to-slack-Perl/README.md

 I wanted a simple script that i could cron to poll twitch for streamers to post to our slack channel.

-I originally had it posting attachments, but i felt it was just too big of a post, and wanted something cleaner, so i left it in in case others might want it.
+I originally had it posting attachments, but i felt it was just too big of a post, and wanted something cleaner, so i left it in just in case others might want it.

 Dependencies:
 ---------------